Ice bath: Ice baths versus cold baths

 Several sources suggest that cold baths (60-75 F) were preferable to ice baths.
 Physiotherapist Tony Wilson of the University of Southampton said that extremely cold temperatures were unnecessary and a "cold bath" would be just as effective as an ice bath.
 Another agreed that a mere cold bath is preferable to ice baths which are "unnecessary."
 A third report suggested that cool water (60-75 F) was just as good as water at a lower temperature (54-60 F) and that eight to ten minutes should be sufficient time, and warned against exceeding ten minutes.

 Effectiveness

 After exercise, there is some evidence that taking an ice bath may reduce delayed onset muscle soreness and perceptions of fatigue, but no good evidence of any other benefit.

-Chronic use of the ice bath may be beneficial for athletes who are in high volume training periods.
-Research has shown that ice baths four times per week in a congested training schedule of professional rugby players reduced muscle soreness while attenuating the decline in jump performance compared to those who didn't ice bath.
+A 2024 meta-analysis of controlled trials concluded that cold water immersion immediately following resistance training may blunt the ensuing muscle hypertrophy, although the authors cautioned that their conclusion was uncertain due to the relatively fair to poor quality of the underlying studies.